braze-inc/braze-docs/_docs/_hidden/private_betas/navigation.md

 ## What to expect next

 The new navigation will be released to all Braze customers in **May 2023**.
-You will still be able to switch back and forth between the new and old navigation at that time.
+You will still be able to switch back and forth between the new and old navigation until **November 2023**.

 ## What's changed